Pittsburgh Pirates

 Posted by Kurt Smith

 Doing PNC Park with kids?
 Great idea…it’s a great time to expose them to baseball in one of the planet’s most beautiful settings for it.
 When the Pirates are competitive, it’s plenty exciting, but it’s a pretty fun experience (and cheaper) even when the Bucs linger near the bottom of the NL Central.
+(As they unfortunately often do.)

 Oh no, this isn’t nightmare fuel…yeesh.

-PNC Park With Kids, Tip #1) Go on Sunday.
 Sunday is by far the best day of the week for kids at PNC.
-Federal Street north of the ballpark is already closed to traffic, and on Sunday it becomes the Giant Eagle Fan Zone, with inflatable rides, face painting and a bunch of other stuff for the kids.
+Federal Street north of the ballpark is already closed to traffic, and on Sunday it becomes the Fan Zone, with inflatable rides, face painting and a bunch of other stuff for the kids.

 Sundays are also kids run the bases days, where the little ones can run around the infield after the game.
 This is a very popular promotion, which brings me to PNC Park With Kids Tip #2…